open-webrtc-toolkit/owt-server/doc/servermd/API.md

 # 1 Introduction {#RESTAPIsection1}
 Intel WebRTC solution provides a set of REST (Representational State Transfer) API for conference management.
 Manager clients can be implemented by different programming languages through these APIs.
 # 2 Definitions {#RESTAPIsection2}
-Resource: the kind of data under manipulation
+Resource: the kind of data under manipulation<br>

 Verb: HTTP verb.
 The mapping to operations is as following:

     - Create operations: POST